N-Ind/Argos_Reward_Segmentation/README.md

 # This is the repository for the Argos reward segmentation

-There are 4 iterations in this repository, the most recent of which is ARGOS_V4.sql, it is the best attempt at a demographic-moneytary based segmentation.
-The version 4 scriot is the most recent and thus should be the one that is iterated upon.

 ## Objective

 The aim of this project is to come up with a rewards segmentation for Argos, based on several factors.
 The segmentation is broken down into two main streams,